aayushmanda/da6401_assignment1/README.md

 - [Assignment Homepage](https://wandb.ai/sivasankar1234/DA6401/reports/DA6401-Assignment-1--VmlldzoxMTQ2NDQwNw)

-I have trid to build modules similar to pytorch!!
+I have tried to build modules similar to pytorch!!
 So I have tried to use pytorch github codes and other code for reference.
 Dataset used are Fashion-MNIST and MNIST.
 And is loaded through [keras api](https://keras.io/api/datasets/fashion_mnist/).
 ---